KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This would normally be done in the fragment shader.

 3: Scene aperture
-If `aperture` is defined, then the scene linear light (normally fragment shader output value) pixel value shall be adjusted as defined:
+Scene linear light (normally fragment shader output value) pixel value shall be adjusted to get scaled scene linear light, [see scene aperture](#scene-aperture)
 The output from scene aperture calculations shall be used in the next step.
 [See Scene aperture](#scene-aperture)

 4: Perceptual Quantizer - reference OOTF
 Apply opto-optical transfer function (OOTF), this will apply the reference 'rendering intent'
-Input values are in linear scene light in range {R,G,B} [0.0 - 1.0] and output values in the range {R,G,B} [0 - 10000]
+Input values are in scaled scene linear light in range {R,G,B} [0.0 - 1.0] and output values in the range {R,G,B} [0 - 10000]

 5:   Perceptural Quantizer - reference OETF
 Apply the opto-electrical transfer function (OETF).